AverageHelper/ip-echo-cloudflare/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `standard` project.
+This document outlines security procedures and general policies for the `ip-echo-cloudflare` project.

 - [Reporting a Bug](#reporting-a-bug)